Measuring Human Perception to Improve Open Set Recognition: Psychophysical Study Of Known Data

 After collecting the RT data, an important question for the subsequent machine learning work was whether to use class-level or sample-level behavioral information in the loss formulation.
 We started by looking at class-level RT by generating box plots summarizing the measurements by class pairings for each class (see Supp.~Mat.~Sec.~1.2).
 To be useful for a loss function, large relative differences between a class and its different pairings would need to be present.
 We observed that the variance in RT within a class across its various other-class pairings was small, and that the various pairings have similar minimum and median RT statistics.
 This indicates that there isn't enough RT information at the class-level to be useful for a loss function, as patterns of difficulty across different classes cannot be ascertained.

 Next, we turned to the sample-level behavioral information.
 We plotted the distribution of RT measurements for these known samples, shown in Fig.~\ref{fig:rt_dist}.
 Looking at the distribution, there is a large amount of variance across samples from all of the classes.
 This means that some samples have longer RT measurements while others have shorter ones, regardless of the classes they come from.
 Therefore the understanding and usage of RT has to be taken down to the sample-level for the design of the loss function.
 Our RT data indicate that the human visual system is perceiving each sample differently.
-Using this finding as an intuition for machine learning, we make the following assumption: human RT is a significant indicator of the latent difficulty of perceiving an object relative to objects from other classes, and using it to enforce behavior that is consistent with humans in deep network training can improve novelty detection performance in a model.
+Using this finding as an intuition for machine learning, we make the following assumption: human RT is a significant indicator of the latent difficulty of perceiving an object relative to objects from other classes, meaning these measurements will be useful or supervised training because the training set captures those relative comparisons.